Tamas-Gavlider/WanderRoads/README.md

 [W3Schools](https://www.w3schools.com/) to review how certain libraries (for example Pandas) function and for React tutorials and errors handling.

-[Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) to resize images to improve app speed.
+[Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) to resize images to improve app speed - in the end, it was not used because the image became pixelated.

 [Simple maps](https://github.com/zcreativelabs/react-simple-maps/issues/344) - for simple maps template.